How To Use Hydrogen Peroxide To Remove Blackheads?

 - Always use a mild face cleanser and moisturizer to help soothe and heal your skin.
 All-natural products are best, especially when you have acne and other skin problems (10).

-Due to its bleaching properties, using hydrogen peroxide to remove blackheads has been a common practice in skin care circles.
+Due to its bleaching properties, using hydrogen peroxide to remove blackheads has been a common practice in skin care circles and is now a fairly known DIY facial treatment.
 Simply diluting it with water and applying it to the face after cleansing and exfoliating can give remarkable results, from removing blackheads to reducing scars.
 However, you need to be cautious while using hydrogen peroxide on the face.
 Make sure it does not come in contact with your eyes.
 Also, do not apply it to your eyebrows and other facial hair as this chemical can bleach it.
 So, practice caution.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.